samanasevana/samanasevanasite/src/content/dhamma/awakening.md

 Indulging sense desires has a deeper drawback, which is that to engage in these pleasures is fundamentally unsatisfying.
 The pleasurable or painful quality of our internal experience is largely determined by the moral quality to our actions, while the pleasures of the senses can only offer a temporary distraction from the painful or pleasurable moral baseline.
 If one is solely fixated on these pleasures, it sets the stage for addiction, becoming so fixated on a short-term pleasure that one loses perspective on how exhausting the process is and how much damage the pursuit is doing to oneself and others.

-And even more subtly than that, the indulgence in sense pleasures offers a more fundamental obstruction to peace and further spiritual progress.
+And even more subtly than that, the indulgence in sense pleasures offers a more fundamental block to peace and further spiritual progress.
 It has to do with the nature of engaging in sense pleasures in the first place.
 When one experiences a sight or sound or smell or taste or touch and delights in that experience, grabs hold of it, and identifies with it, the mind goes out to it and the will binds to it.
 A subtle attachment or fusion to that object is being created.

 The next time that object arises mentally or externally, the attachment pulls the mind back out to the object.
 The more objects are attached to, the more one is pulled around by all the things which have been fused to.
 Each attachment is the seed for agitation and stress and tension.
 The more one binds oneself to the pleasures of the world, the more seeds of agitation are being planted.